The Aberdeen Economic Business Council

 - Held First Annual EBC Dinner in March 2015, attracting over 115 members of the business community and government.
 The program featured a networking cocktail hour, a sit-down dinner, and presentations by Jersey City Mayor Steven Fulop and professionals discussing the Affordable Care Act and SBA lending.

-Third Quarter Newsletter
+2019 First Quarter Newsletter

 Aberdeen Economic Business Council's First Annual Dinner Photos